 of course in the Roku has over 400 channels.
 Everything from tech, to news, local, international, sports, fitness, live events, recorded events, and everything in between.

 The Roku streaming stick will not be out until fall of 2012.
 The stick will run between $50 and $100 depending on its model.

-Thanks for viewing Roku: New Roku HDMI Stick Makes Smart TVs – #CES 2012 at Geekazine!
+Thanks for viewing the CES article Roku: New Roku HDMI Stick Makes Smart TVs – #CES 2012 at Geekazine!